 Additionally, we will take a look at a new build tool called boa.
 Boa comes with a new recipe format that is cleaner and faster to evaluate and makes building new packages a smooth process.
 It comes with an interactive mode to make packages easily debuggable.
 We will show how we have used boa to produce an experimental WASM distribution called "emscripten-forge" that builds WebAssembly enabled conda-packages that can readily be used in the web-browser with JupyterLite.

 Lastly, we will show recent improvements in quetz, the open-source conda package server.
 It is fully extensible, both in the front- and backend – something we want to use with the conda-forge project to add more features for users and package maintainers such as fast (metadata) package search.

-General-purpose Python, Open Source Library, Scientific data flow and persistenceExpected audience expertise: Domain –
+General-purpose Python, Open Source Library, Scientific data flow and persistenceExpected audience expertise: Python –

 someAbstract as a tweet –